JoshHuang9508/electron-audio-loopback/README.md

 An Electron plugin for capturing system audio loopback on macOS 12.3+, Windows 10+ and Linux without any third-party loopback drivers or dependencies.

+To play around with a full example, check out the [mic-speaker-streamer](https://github.com/alectrocute/mic-speaker-streamer) repo.
+It's a simple app that allows you to simultaneously stream your microphone and system audio to a third-party transcription API while also recording both streams into a WAV file.

 ## Installation

 ```bash